 Flow’s dedication to sumptuous food comes a near second to its passion for music.
 The festival site is filled with a huge array of pop-up restaurants and food trucks representing the best cuisine from around the world.
 And unlike at some festivals, there’s plenty for vegans and veggies to chew on.

 Feeling faint?
 Take a seat, because there’s still more.
 Thanks to its collaboration with the University of the Arts of Helsinki, art will feature prominently in the festival, incorporating magnificent light installations and other artworks.

 Finally, you will also have the opportunity to work your brain by attending one of the talks that form part of the festival’s cultural programme.
 Most of them will be in English, so you shouldn’t have any trouble accessing them (unless you’ve already had a few too many, that is!)

-The first acts for Flow Festival 2018 have been published!
-This year Flow Festival represents rapper Kendrick Lamar, iconic Patti Smith and indie band Grizzly Bear, multi-talented Lykke Li and Finnish Alma among many others.
+The lineup for Flow Festival 2018 has been published!
+This year Flow Festival represents rapper Kendrick Lamar, iconic Patti Smith, beloved Arctic Monkeys and indie band Grizzly Bear, multi-talented Lykke Li and Finnish Alma among many others.

 Festival dates and opening hours

 Friday 10th August 2018: 03:30 PM – 02:00 AM

 Saturday 11th August 2018: 02:00 PM – 02:00 AM